Part-to-Whole Phonics versus Whole-to-Part Phonics

 Requirements & Procedures

-Nothing is required but a chalkboard, white-board, overhead, or one of the new document cameras and projector.
+Nothing is required but a chalkboard, white-board, overhead, or one of the new document cameras and a projector.
 I do NOT use phonics worksheets and other paraphernalia that are often associated with systematic, sequential phonics.
 The procedures are very simple and easy to follow:

 I write the words on the board following the blend phonics procedure: b+a = ba, ba+t = bat.
 Directional guidance is built into the program.
 We teach letter names and the sounds the letters represent at the same time.
 Each words is used in an oral sentence to make sure the neural connections from sight to sound to meaning are secure, with the connections operating in reverse for composition.
 The students write all the words in a wide-lined spiral or sewn notebook.
 Pencil grip and letter formation (preferably cursive) is taught with great care.
 Each word is spelled orally after it has been written.
 I say the letter names as I write the words so the students learn to sound out, understand, and spell all the words.